Microchipping makes it easier to track down lost dogs and reunite them with their owners. It also helps to identify dangerous dogs in the community.

 - you are registering your dog for the first time in your local area

 - your dog is classified as dangerous

 - your dog is classified as menacing

 - your dog has been impounded for the second time

 Working farm dogs don’t need to be microchipped.

 What to do after you’ve microchipped your dog

 You’ll need to advise us of your microchip number.
-Email a copy of your microchip certificate to email@example.com, visit our Customer Service Centre or call us on 06 356 8199.
+Email a copy of your microchip certificate with your owner and dog numbers (if known) or name and address, to email@example.com, visit our Customer Service Centre or call us on 06 356 8199.